 When we gather together, we remember the presence of Jesus.
 By repeating the words and actions of Jesus' last meal with His disciples, we join the story and make it our own.
-We don't just watch the drama or listen to it unfold, we enter into the story as we, too, take the bread and wine and eat and drink.
+We don't just watch the drama or listen to it unfold, we enter into the story as we, too, take the bread and wine and eat and drink and participate in the victory Christ has won for us.